Connecting generations through conversation and storytelling

 What’s bringing them together is 'Heart and Soul Story', a social enterprise that fosters intergenerational connections.
 Through its programs, young people and older generations come together in aged care homes and schools to share stories, build life skills, and prevent loneliness.

-A recent session, which encouraged asking ‘are you OK?’ any day, saw students gather in an aged-care community with R U OK?
+At a recent session which encouraged everyone to Ask R U OK?
+Any Day, students visited an aged-care community with R U OK?
 Conversation Bingo cards, which feature prompts to spark humour, curiosity, and connection.

 One resident reflected on his time on a dairy farm and his career driving trucks across Australia, while another spoke about his life in Tonga - jumping off the wharf with friends and watching whales in the distance.
 The young people listened and began conversations about sport, superpowers and their favourite subjects at school.